Modified Proctor Test – OMC and MDD of Soil (IS 2720 Part 8)

 5. Determine moisture content for each trial.

-6. Repeat the test for at least five different moisture contents.
+6. Repeat the test for at least five different moisture contents to obtain the dry density-moisture content relationship.

 Applications in Highway Engineering